20+ Ready-to-use classroom activities to celebrate Women’s History Month

 Scan QR Code for all activities

 If you’d like to work with a QR code, you can project it on an interactive board, print it, and even place the QR code on your classroom door.
-Or… even place it around the school or playground so students can scan and learn anytime.
+Or… post it around the school or playground so students can scan and learn anytime.

 How to make changes and create your own Women’s History Month calendar

-Do you love this interactive calendar idea?
-Are you thinking of ways you can create your own customized classroom calendar?
-We’ve got you covered! ✔️
+Do you love this interactive calendar idea championing women?
+Are you thinking of ways you can create your own customized classroom calendar We’ve got you covered! ✔️

 Log in to your account (or create a free BookWidgets account), and duplicate the widget(s) you want to customize or adapt.
 You can find all the widgets in this public group folder.